On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Introduction

 \section{Introduction}

-Collective behaviors are ubiquitous in our daily life, such as flocking of birds, swarming of fish, synchronization of fireflies, \cite{TT98,TB04,VCBJ06,Win67} etc. In order to study emergence of collective behaviors, various multi-agent systems have been established, for instance, Winfree model \cite{Win67}, Kuramoto model \cite{Kur75}, Cucker-Smale (C-S) model \cite{CS07B}, etc. In recent decades, these seminal models have been extensively studied and applied to many different areas, such as bacteria aggregation, UAV formation, consensus in social network, etc. In this paper, we will study the C-S model with singular communication weight and white noise (see Section \ref{sec:2} for derivation).
+Collective behaviors are ubiquitous in our daily life, such as flocking of birds, swarming of fish, synchronization of fireflies, \cite{TT98,TB04,VCBJ06,Win67} etc. In order to study emergence of collective behaviors, various multi-agent systems have been established, for instance, Winfree model \cite{Win67}, Kuramoto model \cite{Kur75}, Cucker--Smale (C-S) model \cite{CS07B}, etc. In recent decades, these seminal models have been extensively studied and applied to many different areas, such as bacteria aggregation, UAV formation, consensus in social network, etc. In this paper, we will study the C-S model with singular communication weight and white noise (see Section \ref{sec:2} for the detailed formulation).
 More precisely, let $(\Omega, \F, \P, \{\F_t\}_{t\ge0})$ be a filtered probability space satisfying the usual conditions.
-We consider the following stochastic Cucker-Smale model,
+We consider the following stochastic Cucker--Smale model,

 subject to that the initial law is given by a probability measure $\mu_0$ on $(\R^{2Nd},\B(\R^{2Nd}))$, namely,